-Crazy bread, it is one of my weaknesses.
-I am fortunate to have a Little Caesars close to my home, but I am trying to cut back on my eating out, it’s pricey.
+Crazy bread, it is one of my weaknesses and I know it’s many others as well.
+I am fortunate to have a Little Caesars close to my home, but I am trying to cut back on my eating out, it’s pricey and I often find that I end up getting things that are more than just the crazy bread I wanted.
 The other night I had a craving for crazy bread and I figured, why not make it home, a much more frugal option!
+Best part?
+It’s warm and fresh right out of the oven for you.

 Copycat Little Caesars Crazy Bread Recipe

-1. Gently stir the yeast into the warm water and let sit for about 5 minutes.
+1. Gently stir the yeast into the warm water and let sit for about 5 minutes in a warm area.
 Then add the oil to the mixture.

-2. In a mixing bowl, mix together flour and sugar.
+2. In a mixing large mixing bowl, mix together flour and sugar.

-4. Lightly oil a bowl, place dough ball in and cover with a damp cloth.
-Let it rise for 1 to 3 hours.
+4. Lightly oil a large bowl, place dough ball in and cover with a damp cloth or saran wrap and leave to rise in a warm area for 1 to 3 hours.

 Place on parchment lined baking tray.
 Cover again and let rise for 30 min.